Supported Calculations

 Returned format for percentage values

-When you combine percentage values with integer or float values in your calculation, the result is displayed as a decimal value.
+When you combine percentage values with integers or floats in your calculation, the result shows up as a decimal value.

 For example, if a field with the percentage value 200% is divided by the integer value 10, the operation calculates 2.0 divided by 10.
 Therefore, the result returns the decimal value 0.2.